Russian court dress: Men's Suit

-Each courtier was supposed to have a ceremonial uniform, as well as a dark green unicorm tailcoat and frock coat.
+Each courtier was supposed to have a ceremonial uniform, as well as a dark green uniform tailcoat and frock coat.
 The court uniform was supposed to be worn with knee-length white breeches with white stockings and shoes for civil court officials, with over the knee boots for the military.
 White trousers with gold stripes were worn under the dress uniform on especially solemn occasions; dark green trousers also with stripes, under the uniform, black trousers without stripes, with a tailcoat or frock coat.
 The uniform was complemented by a black triangular hat with a cockade and sewing according to the status and rank of the person.

-Changes in the reulated court style were made under Alexander II.
-First, in 1855, here was an attempt to introduce 'French caftans' at the court, but the following year, in the decree of 20 February 1856 'On the new form of clothing for court officials', all the dress and uniforms were replaced by single-breastes semi-caftans with floors above the knees, nine buttons, a stand-up collar bevelled at the front, with straight split cuffs, and vertical pocket flaps at the back.
+Changes in the regulated court style were made under Alexander II.
+First, in 1855, here was an attempt to introduce 'French caftans' at the court, but the following year, in the decree of 20 February 1856 'On the new form of clothing for court officials', all the dress and uniforms were replaced by single-breasted semi-caftans with floors above the knees, nine buttons, a stand-up collar bevelled at the front, with straight split cuffs, and vertical pocket flaps at the back.
 In the 'Rules on the Wearing of Established Uniforms by Court Ranks' dated 15 August 1855, five types of uniforms were distinguished: full dress, festive, ordinary, everyday (or service), and travel.
 From the 1850s to 1917, no significant changes were made.

+In popular culture

+In the 1997 20th Century Fox animated film Anastasia, the yellow court gown Anya wears towards the end of the film is almost an exact replica of one the Grand Duchess herself had worn.